Shrimp Stir-Fry

 Storage Tips

 Shrimp is always best served immediately, as it can quickly become rubbery when reheated.
-That said, leftovers can still be delicious when treated with care.
+That said, leftovers can still be delicious with a bit of care.

 Did you make this recipe?